bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 Yash: 00:49:34

-Sorry, so I on this one, like so when I'm when I just add a wallet, add a wallet into an application and it, and it checks for addresses sequentially, it is like often able to like detect all the payments in a few seconds or a couple of minutes.
+Sorry, so I on this one, like so when I'm when I just add a wallet into an application and it checks for addresses sequentially, it is like often able to detect all the payments in a few seconds or a couple of minutes.
 But if we have silent payment addresses, it would take longer because it has to do a lot more computation, a lot more downloading data and stuff.

 Josie Baker: 00:50:05